INSIGHT & UNDERSTANDING

 First of all, why is choice important?
 And next, how do we establish choice in training?
 Allowing the animal to have choice in their training is a very powerful way of reducing fear.
 Giving the animal control of the situation empowers them and reduces anxiety.
 If you are training a wild horse, for example, to accept human touch and they feel they have no control over the situation they are going to turn to one of two scenarios:

-- Shutdown and freeze, also referred to by scientists as the immobility response (only to explode later, hence why infamous horseman Buck Brannaman says “Just because he’s quiet doesn’t mean he’s gentled.” (more on this in my 5 Golden Rules Course)
+- Shutdown and freeze, also referred to by scientists as the immobility response (only to explode later, hence why infamous horseman Buck Brannaman says “Just because he’s quiet doesn’t mean he’s gentled.”

 - Fight and act out aggressively.